fort mason night market

 Stern Grove Festival is a popular free concert series in San Francisco (photo by Carmen Esparza Amoux)

-A San Francisco summer tradition, Stern Grove Festival presents free Sunday concerts from June through August in a natural amphitheater.
+A San Francisco summer tradition and the city’s oldest free concert series, Stern Grove Festival presents free Sunday concerts from June through August in a Eucalyptus tree amphitheater.

 Transamerica Redwood Park Lunchtime Concert Series